A. AIBA Technical Rules.

 d.
 Grade C – Command Panel.

 a.
 Referees are to be dressed in black trousers, white shirt (with collar), black bow tie and black shoes or boots without raised heels whilst officiating in the ring.
-Army/Corps/Regt blazer may be worn whilst judging or sitting out.
+Service/Corps/Regt blazer may be worn whilst judging or sitting out.

 A high standard of turnout is expected.